IrvingZha0/lab-bcos/docs/System Contract Introduction.md

 ## How it works

 Code path: systemcontractv2/.
-Brief each modules as below:
+Brief each module as below:

 ### System Proxy